Accreditation

 • Submit your application and application fee once your application is thoroughly documented and complete.

-• A team of expert reviewers from ICE and IAS will conduct the desk review.
+• A team of expert assessors from I.C.E. and IAS will conduct the desk review.

 • Applicants will have the opportunity to respond to desk review inquiries.
 Upon submitting a satisfactory response, the onsite audit will be scheduled.